kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 The sealed implementation performs a poststate check before the authorized application can return successfully.

-This document does not restate a stronger poststate equation than the source record supports.
-The formal theorem below relies on the bounded implementation's actual poststate-check ordering.
+The model therefore treats successful mutation as a governed transition, not as the simple consequence of possessing code-writing capability.

 ---

-## 14. Receipt function
+## 16. Receipt function

 Define: